Mindfulness brings awareness to the present and reminds us that life can only be experienced in the presence of now.

-Mindfulness for autistic and neurodiverse people can be helpful with self-compassion self- regulation and present moment awareness but it needs to be a slow and patient approach so not to throw someone into situations that are out of their depth which require professional therapy to deal with better.
+Mindfulness for autistic and trauma survivors can be helpful with self-compassion self- regulation and present moment awareness, but it needs to be a slow and patient approach so not to throw someone into situations that are out of their depth which require professional therapy to deal with better.

 These guided meditations focus on establishing presence in the now, and are calming for sensory overload and anxiety.

 It’s not the goal to empty the mind nor is that possible, but rather to let the mind rest rather than be empty.
 Inner awareness raises our consciousness, and the more we build an inner connection the more we experience our real selves.
 However, as we evolve, we experience both worlds of reality and illusion, thus we are swinging between different stages of consciousness.

 When you here the bell ring in these meditations, it is to remind you to return to the present moment and also to receive instruction or affirmations (called Gathas' in Buddhism) to meditate upon, Gathas' draw your attention back to he present moment, and to the purpose of the meditation and what we are trying to achieve.

 If your mind wanders bring your attention back to the breath and mentally affirm the affirmations you were given.
 Following the breath keeps the mind focused and aware so when the mind wanders, we use the breath as an anchor to bring us back to the present.

 For best results please use headphones-earphones as it helps to keep the focus, and not be distracted from outside noises.